civol/HDLRuby/README.md

 In the above example, `dff_not_single` is declared to be an instance of the same system as `dff_single`.

-This reflection capability can also be used for instance, for accessing the data type of a signal (`sig.type`), but also the current basic block (`cur_block`), the current process (`cur_behavior`) and so on.
+This reflection capability can also be used for instance, for accessing the data type of a signal (`sig.type`), but also the current basic block (`cur_block`), the current process (`cur_behavior`), and so on.
-The standard library of HDLRuby, that includes several hardware constructs like finite state machine descriptors, is mainly based on using these reflection features.
+The standard library of HDLRuby includes several hardware constructs like finite state machine descriptors and is mainly based on using these reflection features.

 ## How does HDLRuby work

-Contrary to descriptions in high-level HDL like SystemVerilog, VHDL or SystemC, HDLRuby descriptions are not software-like description of hardware, but are programs meant to produce hardware descriptions.
+Contrary to descriptions in high-level HDL like SystemVerilog, VHDL, or SystemC, HDLRuby descriptions are not software-like descriptions of hardware but are programs meant to produce hardware descriptions.
 In other words, while the execution of a common HDL code will result in some simulation of the described hardware, the execution of HDLRuby code will result in some low-level hardware description.
 This low-level description is synthesizable and can also be simulated like any standard hardware description.
 This decoupling of the representation of the hardware from the point of view of the user (HDLRuby), and the actual hardware description (HDLRuby::Low) makes it possible to provide the user with any advanced software features without jeopardizing the synthesizability of the actual hardware description.

-For that purpose, each construct in HDLRuby is not a direct description of some hardware construct, but a program which generates the corresponding description.
+For that purpose, each construct in HDLRuby is not a direct description of some hardware construct, but a program that generates the corresponding description.
 For example, let us consider the following line of code of HDLRuby describing the connection between signal `a` and signal `b`:

 ```ruby
    a <= b
 ```

-Its execution will produce the actual hardware description of this connection as an object of the HDLRuby::Low library — in this case an instance of the `HDLRuby::Low::Connection` class.
-Concretely, a HDLRuby system is described by a Ruby block, and the instantiation of this system is performed by executing this block.
+Its execution will produce the actual hardware description of this connection as an object of the HDLRuby::Low library — in this case, an instance of the `HDLRuby::Low::Connection` class.
+Concretely, an HDLRuby system is described by a Ruby block, and the instantiation of this system is performed by executing this block.
 The actual synthesizable description of this hardware is the execution result of this instantiation.

-From there, we will describe into more details each construct of HDLRuby.
+From there, we will describe in more detail each construct of HDLRuby.

 ## Naming rules
 <a name="names"></a>

 Several constructs in HDLRuby are referred to by name, e.g., systems and signals.
-When such constructs are declared, their names are to be specified by Ruby symbols starting with a lower case.
+When such constructs are declared, their names are to be specified by Ruby symbols starting with a lowercase.
 For example, `:hello` is a valid name declaration, but `:Hello` is not.

 After being declared, the construct can be referred to by using the name directly (i.e., without the `:` of Ruby symbols).
-For example, if a construct has been declared with `:hello` as name, it will be afterward referred by `hello`.
+For example, if a construct has been declared with `:hello` as the name, it will be afterward referred to by `hello`.

-## Systems and signals
+## Systems and Signals

 A system represents a digital system and corresponds to a Verilog HDL module.
-A system has an interface comprising input, output, and inout signals, and includes of structural and behavioral descriptions.
+A system has an interface comprising input, output, and inout signals, and includes structural and behavioral descriptions.

 A signal represents a state in a system.
 It has a data type and a value, the latter varying with time.
 HDLRuby signals can be viewed as abstractions of both wires and registers in a digital circuit.
-As general rule, a signal whose value is explicitly set all the time models a wire, otherwise it models a register.
+As a general rule, a signal whose value is explicitly set all the time models a wire, otherwise it models a register.

 ### Declaring an empty system

 A system is declared using the keyword `system`.
-It must be given a Ruby symbol for name and a block that describe its content.
+It must be given a Ruby symbol for its name and a block that describes its content.
 For instance, the following code describes an empty system named `box`:

 ```ruby
 system(:box) {}